 As with most magnetic circuits, a designer balances the need of the application with cost.
 A Halbach Array adds cost, but it also can reduce the required magnet mass while increasing performance.

 We know that design, utility, and external variables are inextricably connected in many applications.
 Halbach Arrays are no different.
-In our final piece of this four-part series on Halbach Arrays, we will discuss when it’s most prudent to use a Halbach Array, including some key benefits and drawbacks to its use and implementation.
+In our upcoming final piece of this four-part series on Halbach Arrays, we will discuss when it’s most prudent to use a Halbach Array, including some key benefits and drawbacks to its use and implementation.